david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ## Using Model Optimizer to Generate IR Files Containing the Custom Layer

 We will now use the generated extractor and operation extensions with the Model Optimizer to generate the model IR files needed by the Inference Engine.
-The necessary steps that will be covered are:
+The steps covered are:

 1. Edit the extractor extension template file
 2. Edit the operation extension template file